Board of Directors

 Retired from South Dakota Department of Labor/Regulation.
 Earned Associate Degree at Black Hills State University (BHSU)

-Tammy’s 38-year career with the State of South Dakota includes assisting individuals to find success in their life goals.
-She is a member of a Northern Hills Relay for Life team, Our Savior’s Lutheran Church Education Committee and a volunteer with the Good Shepherd Clinic.
-From her years of working with individuals from different walks of life, she feels strongly of the need to educate the community of domestic violence and sexual assault issues and to insure there are services available for victims.
+Tammy’s 39-year career with the State of South Dakota included assisting individuals to find success in their life goals.
+In her retirement she remains on the Victims of Violence Intervention Program (VVIP) board, as well as a member of the board and a volunteer with the Good Shepherd Clinic.
+She is also a member of a Northern Hills Relay for Life team and Our Savior’s Lutheran Church Education Committee.
+From her years of working with individuals from different walks of life, she feels strongly of the need to educate the community of domestic violence and sexual assault issues and to ensure there are services available for victims.

 Sharon Culbertson, Vice Chair of the Board of Directors, Past President and board member since 1992